-For the purposes of this paper we follow the standard convention formally recognized by the International Commission on Stratigraphy (Walker et al., 2018): early Holocene (Greenlandian, 11.75-8.2 ka), mid Holocene (Northgrippian, 8.2-4.2 ka), and late Holocene (Meghalayan, 4.2-0 ka).
+For the purposes of this paper we follow the standard convention formally recognized by the International Commission on Stratigraphy (Walker et al., 2018): Early Holocene (Greenlandian, 11.75-8.2 ka), Middle Holocene (Northgrippian, 8.2-4.2 ka), and Late Holocene (Meghalayan, 4.2-0 ka).
 We do include interpretations that span across these sub-epoch time intervals.
-We constrain our study to the geographic region bounded by 30°N to 52°N and 115°W to 130°W as this region has an abundance and variety of long-term records through the Holocene.
+We constrain our study to the geographic region bounded by 30 to 52° N and 115 to 130° W as this region has an abundance and variety of long-term records throughout the Holocene.

-2.1 Spatiotemporal Analysis
+2.1 Spatiotemporal analysis

-To conduct a spatiotemporal analysis of environmental change in this region we identified studies using rigorous criteria, coded the results of previous studies through time, and visualized the results in a series of maps (Figs. 2,3).
+To conduct a spatiotemporal analysis of environmental change in this region, we identified studies using rigorous criteria, coded the results of previous studies through time, and visualized the results in a series of maps (Figs. 2, 3).
 Records were initially identified using the following topics as search terms: marine temperature, ocean circulation, marine productivity, terrestrial hydroclimate, drought, floods, terrestrial temperature, fire, marine ecology, and terrestrial ecology.
-For inclusion in the spatiotemporal analysis, previously published studies must be located within the defined geographic region (30°N to 52°N and 115°W to 130°W), have a published age model, must span at least 3000 years of the Holocene and must present a clearly identified and described climatic pattern or patterns for an entire Holocene interval.
-Results from each paper were binned into time intervals: early, mid, and late Holocene, and coded using the following categories: hydroclimate (wet or dry), temperature (warm or cold), and fire activity (high or low).
+For inclusion in the spatiotemporal analysis, previously published studies must be located within the defined geographic region (30 to 52° N and 115 to 130° W), have a published age model, must span at least 3000 years of the Holocene, and must present a clearly identified and described climatic pattern or patterns for an entire Holocene interval.
+Results from each paper were binned into time intervals: Early, Middle, and Late Holocene, and coded using the following categories: hydroclimate (wet or dry), temperature (warm or cold), and fire activity (high or low).

-Results were coded using keywords from the original authors' description of climate conditions at each point in time: temperature keywords: warm, cold, cool; hydroclimate keywords: wet, dry, moisture, arid(ity), pluvial, fluvial, precipitation; fire keywords: high, low, activity, frequency, return interval, intensity.
-We generated a database that contains paper (author, date), latitude, longitude (of all sites within each paper), region (PNW or SW), archive type, type of chronology, number of age dates used in age model, and coded results for each category (hydroclimate, temperature, fire activity) in each interval (early, mid, late).
+Results were coded using keywords from the original authors' description of climate conditions at each point in time: temperature keywords include warm, cold, and cool; hydroclimate keywords include wet, dry, moisture, arid(ity), pluvial, fluvial, and precipitation; fire keywords include high, low, activity, frequency, return interval, and intensity.
+We generated a database that contains paper (author, date), latitude, longitude (of all sites within each paper), region (PNW or SW), archive type, type of chronology, number of age dates used in age model, and coded results for each category (hydroclimate, temperature, fire activity) in each interval (Early, Middle, Late).
 The spatiotemporal analysis includes results from 46 papers at 75 sites (Appendix A).